aTasja/DarkSpace/README.md

 Collect five weapons of the same type.
 The mission will be completed with five weapons of the same type and a maximum level of protective power field.

-Good luck with mastering the hostile galaxy!
+Good luck in mastering the hostile galaxy!

 Some screenshots: